surajthedeveloper/KubernetesDocument/Introduction.md

 -   The core of K8S control plain is the API Server and the HTTP API that it exposes.
 -

-### ReplicaSet
--   ReplicaSet ensures that a specified number of pod replica are running at any given times

-## Deployment
--   Deployment enables declarative updates for Pods and ReplicaSets
--   The strategy the Deployment is using by default is something called rolling update

-## Service
--   Service is a named abstraction of software service consisting of local port that the proxy listens on, and the selector that determines which pods will answer requests sent through the proxy.

-## ConfigMap
--   ConfigMap holds the configuration data for pods to consume.
--

 ## Liveness and Readiness probes
 -   Kubernetes uses probes to check the health of a microservice